ImperialCollegeLondon/ReCoDE-Analysis-of-environmental-literature-with-BERTopic-and-RoBERTa/README.md

 This rapidly expanding body of literature is characterized by its **interdisciplinary nature**, encompassing a wide range of disciplines such as ecology, climate science, energy, economics, policy, sociology, and more.
 With a global focus and contributions from countries around the world, the literature base reflects **diverse cultural, socio-economic, and geographical contexts**, often in multiple languages. **Novel research areas and emerging topics**, such as circular economy, sustainable urban planning, environmental justice, biodiversity conservation, renewable energy technologies, and ecosystem services, continue to arise as environmental challenges evolve and our understanding deepens.
 The **development of environmental policies**, regulations, and international agreements, as well as increased public interest and awareness, have further fueled research and the demand for literature aimed at informing and engaging various stakeholders. **Technological advancements** in areas like remote sensing, environmental monitoring, and computational modelling have enabled new avenues of research and data-driven studies, contributing to the proliferation of literature. **The rise of open access publishing and digital platforms** has facilitated the dissemination and accessibility of this constantly evolving and interdisciplinary body of knowledge.

 So, in summary, the explosive growth of the literature across multiple disciplines, geographic regions, languages, and emerging topics poses significant challenges in terms of effectively organizing, synthesizing, and extracting insights from this vast and rapidly expanding body of knowledge.
 This is where **Natural Language Processing (NLP)** techniques like **topic modelling** with BERTopic and advanced language models like RoBERTa can play a crucial role.
 Their ability to process large volumes of text data, identify semantic topics and patterns, cluster related documents, and handle multiple languages can help researchers, policymakers, and stakeholders navigate this extensive literature more effectively.

-Also, as a STEMM PhD student at Imperial, who is going to step into a new field like Sustainability, it is helpful to learn how to take advantage of the NLP tools to accelerate your literature exploration and review process, and achieve a more smooth interdisciplinary research.

 **Furthermore, as a STEMM PhD student at Imperial stepping into a new field such as Sustainability, taking advantage of the NLP tools can significantly enhance the efficiency of literature exploration and review.
 This skill facilitates a seamless transition into interdisciplinary research, empowering you to navigate diverse datasets and extract valuable insights with greater ease and precision.**